YottaDB/YDBDoc/ProgGuide/langfeat.rst

 Numeric Accuracy
 +++++++++++++++++++

-YottaDB/GT.M provides 18 digits of accuracy, independent of the decimal point (.) placement, and a numeric range from 10**(-43) to (10**47).
+YottaDB provides 18 digits of accuracy, independent of the decimal point (.) placement, and a numeric range from 10**(-43) to (10**47).
 Numbers with three digits or fewer to the right of the decimal point are precise.

 ++++++++++++++++++++
 Integer Expressions